r-cute/rcute-cozmars-server/README.md

 	* memory split and set 128 or 256 for GPU (not sure if this is needed)
 * enable microphone according to [adafruit article](https://learn.adafruit.com/adafruit-i2s-mems-microphone-breakout/raspberry-pi-wiring-test)
 * enable i2s amp(speaker) according to adafruit article starting from ["Create asound.conf file" section](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/raspberry-pi-usage#create-asound-dot-conf-file-2712971-28)
-* (optional) make rpi auto generate wifi hotspot when unable to connect to your wifi router, [this article from raspberryconnect](https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/158-raspberry-pi-auto-wifi-hotspot-switch-direct-connection) will help
+* make rpi auto generate wifi hotspot when unable to connect to your wifi router, [this article from raspberryconnect](https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/158-raspberry-pi-auto-wifi-hotspot-switch-direct-connection) will help
 * install required libs
 	1. build portaudio from latest(2020 Dec) source for [a new bug fix](https://github.com/PortAudio/portaudio/pull/344)
 		```